 What is risk management?

-Simply put, risk management is the process that ensures a business identifies, understands, manages and mitigates potential risk events – legal, financial, strategic, security and operational.
+Simply put, risk management is the process that ensures a business identifies, understands, manages and mitigates potential events that threaten a firm's objectives, capital and earnings – legal, financial, strategic, security and operational.

-But risk management is more than minimising threats.
+But risk management is more than that.
 It's equally about creating and maximising positive outcomes.

 Are your risk management policies and processes up to date and still fit for purpose?
 Is the business expanding into new areas or transitioning internally?
 Your employees are potential consultants bursting with valuable insight, advice and expertise.